New book release!

 - Amazon as an ebook or paperback

 - Apple Books

 - Barnes & Noble

 - Mental Health @ Home Store (at a discounted price)

 The ebook version is available on all of these sites.
 The paperback version is only available through Amazon.

-Making Sense of Psychiatric Diagnosis aims to cut through the misinformation, stigma, and assumptions that surround mental illness and give a clear picture of what mental illness really is.
+Making Sense of Psychiatric Diagnosis, the new book release from MH@H Books, aims to cut through the misinformation, stigma, and assumptions that surround mental illness and give a clear picture of what mental illness really is.